How extraordinary and beautiful are seashells?!

 The Iberian Peninsula, where Santiago de Compotela is, is rich with scallop shells.
 So, by way of showing that you had completed the pilgrimage, you would collect a scallop shell from the beach, tie it to a cord and wear it around your neck.
 At some point in time though, scallop shells became available for purchase before one reached the end of the Camino walk.
 No doubt someone saw the potential for a good business venture!

 Below is a scallop shell locket I have recently remaster patterned.
-It is almost impossible to find a small scallop shell on the beach, top and bottom attached.
-Because the scallop shell is so streamlined, it has a very small hinge, and once the animal inside is dead, the two shells break apart very quickly, unlike the Venus shell, (locket pictured further down) which has a much larger hinge so attached shells are more likely to be found on the beach.
+It is almost impossible to find a small scallop shell on the beach, front and back attached.
+Because the scallop shell is so streamlined it has a very small hinge and once the animal inside is dead the two shells break apart very quickly, unlike the Venus shell, (locket pictured further down) which has a much larger hinge so attached shells are more likely to be found on the beach.